FAQ for accountants

-Over the last nine years we have seen thousands of questions on all tax topics.
+Over the years we have seen thousands of questions on all tax topics.
 You will only appear in the search results when someone searches for tax specialisms you have chosen.
 A significant number of enquiries do not require advice from a tax specialist.
-This is why we are including tax accountants on the new website.
 Most of our visitors want to talk to a human being rather than simply read technical updates and explanations.

 This will probably be quite rare.
 If it happens, we ask that you refer the person back to the Network and suggest to them that they contact a different tax accountant or, if appropriate, a tax specialist.

-At present tax accountants can only be associated with upto 3 specialisms.
+Tax accountants can only be associated with up to 5 specialisms.
 We do not limit the number of specialisms that tax specialists can claim.

-Our membership terms are very financially attractive.
+Our membership terms are very financially attractive so you can be confident of recovering many times the value of your investment each year.
 Even if you only secured one piece of advisory work a year through the site this would still represent a good return on your investment.
-Our expectation is that you will recover many times the value of your investment each year.

-If you are UK based there is a one-off registration fee of £12 and a monthly subscription of just £12 for as long as you remain listed on the site.
+There is a one-off registration fee of £25 and a monthly subscription of just £25 for as long as you remain listed on the site.

-The monthly subs will increase, for new applicants, in the new year to help maintain the exclusivity of the site.
+The monthly subs increase every now and then, for new applicants only, to help maintain the exclusivity of the site.